Applebot is the web crawler for Apple. Products like Siri and Spotlight Suggestions use Applebot.

 - all: Applebot provides the document for suggestions and snippets the contents so that a short description of the page can appear next to a representative image.
 Applebot may follow links on the page to provide more suggestions.

 To put multiple directives in a single meta tag, use a comma-separated list or multiple meta tags.
-Here are some examples:
+Examples:

 <meta name="robots" content="nosnippet, noindex”>